What Do Adventists Believe About Creation in the Bible?

 Seventh-day Adventists believe that God is the creator of our world.
 They come to this conclusion from the first book of the Bible—Genesis.
 The account there tells us that God took six literal days to form the earth and all it contains, including us humans.

-Here is what we’ll learn from the Bible about our origins and that of our planet:
+Here are some questions we will answer about our origins and that of our planet:

-This belief in creation is foundational to Adventists, so much so that one of their fundamental beliefs is on this topic.
+This belief in Creation is foundational to Adventism, so much so that one of our fundamental beliefs is on this topic.
 It reads:

 Thus He established the Sabbath as a perpetual memorial of the work He performed and completed during six literal days that together with the Sabbath constituted the same unit of time that we call a week today.

 The first man and woman were made in the image of God as the crowning work of Creation, given dominion over the world, and charged with responsibility to care for it.
 When the world was finished it was ‘very good,’ declaring the glory of God.”

 Let’s start by diving into an essential question.

 Adventists believe in Creation because the first words of the Bible tell us that “in the beginning, God created the heavens and the earth” (Genesis 1:1, NKJV).